‘THE BEAUTIFUL PEOPLE’

 Lalla Ward played Romana with Tom Baker’s Doctor from ‘Destiny of the Daleks’ in Season 17.
 ‘The Beautiful People’ takes place during Season 17 of ‘Doctor Who’ between ‘Nightmare of Eden’ and ‘The Horns of Nimon’.
 Romana narrates this story like it was her diary from her travels in the TARDIS.

 This Companion Chronicle was produced and directed by Mark J. Thompson.
 Mark produced and directed all of the Companions Chronicles in the first series of this range of ‘Doctor Who’ audios.
-Beforehand, Mark produced and directed the ‘Soldiers of Love’ CD series and ‘TravelWise’ on video.
+Mark wrote, produced and directed the ‘Soldiers of Love’ CD series and wrote and directed ‘TravelWise’ on VHS.

 ‘The Beautiful People’ is by Jonathan Morris.
 Like ‘The Blue Tooth’ beforehand, this is a four-part adventure on one disc.
 The four episodes are of varying length and are very engaging to listen to.
 I enjoyed how Jonathan Morris captures the Douglas Adams atmosphere in this story with Romana.

 Most of this story focuses on Romana, as she relates this from her point of view.
 The Doctor and K-9 only appear in ‘Parts One and Four’, as they are absent from ‘Parts Two and Three’.
 This is very unusual to not have the Doctor appear in most of the story, as Romana has her own adventure here.

 I loved the Douglas Adams-styled humour added by Jonny Morris in his story.
 I loved that first scene in the TARDIS between the Doctor and Romana where they’re talking about doughnuts.
 Jonny captures the Douglas Adams era superbly, as he also penned ‘Festival of Death’ and ‘Babblesphere’.